K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

  -  **Instance Memory** : Maximum quota a application instance can have (ex.)
 1024M, 1G ,10G <br>
  -  **Route** : Maximum number of routes <br>
  -  **Service Instance** : Maximum number of service instance <br>
- -  **Price** :  Billing servcie <br>
+ -  **Price** :  Billing service <br>
  -   **Instance** : Maximum number of instance  <br>
  -  **Route Port** : Reserved route port number <br>

-4. Click the "Proced" button on the confirm pop-up to view the newly created organization on the Organization Management page.
+4. Click the "Proceed" button on the confirmation pop-up to view the newly created organization on the Organization Management page.
 ![2-3-1-3]
 ![2-3-1-4]
      > 3.2.1.1.1.1-3 Screen appears when creating the first new organization for the account.
 Click “Create New Organization” when creating an organization afterward.

 ### <div id='15'/> 3.2.1.1.1.2.
 Modify Organization Name
-1. ① Click "Organization Management" Link or ②"Organization Management" at the menu to proceed to organization dashboard page.
+1. ① Click the "Organization Management" Link or ②"Organization Management" at the menu to proceed to the organization dashboard page.
 ![2-3-1]

 2. Click "View details" on the  ① sub-menu at the right, then click ② "Change Name".
 ![3-2-1-1-1-2-1]

-3. Enter new organization name.
+3. Enter the new organization name.
 Click "Change".
 ![3-2-1-1-1-2-2]

 4. Click the "Change" button on the pop-up to complete the organization name change.